skammala/my-cycling-project/README.md

 # 🚴 Cycling App

-A comprehensive application for cyclists that integrates maps, routing tools, and crowdsourced data for reporting obstacles, traffic, and weather conditions.
+A comprehensive application for cyclists that integrates maps, routing tools, community features, and crowdsourced data for reporting obstacles, traffic, and weather conditions.

 ## 🏗️ Project Structure